tatumio/tatum-php/docs/Api/WithdrawalApi.md

 <h4>2 credits per API call.</h4>

- <p>Broadcast signed raw transaction end complete withdrawal associated with it.
-When broadcast succeeded but it is impossible to complete withdrawal, transaction id of transaction is returned and withdrawal must be completed manually. </p>
+ Broadcast signed raw transaction end complete withdrawal associated with it.
+When broadcast succeeded but it is impossible to complete withdrawal, transaction id of transaction is returned and withdrawal must be completed manually.

 ### Example